Safety for UPVC Windows

-How do UPVC window locks improve safety?
+How do UPVC window locks / restrictors improve safety for windows?

-Any window that opens poses a risk of accidental falls, and fitting a window restrictor reduces that risk.
-These locks improve safety by preventing windows from opening more than 100mm.
-This prevents people and objects from falling through windows.
-Jackloc window safety locks are tested to withstand the force of the equivalent of 58 to 74 stone, meaning that you can rely on them.
+Jackloc window safety restrictors are safety window locks that are tested to withstand the force of the equivalent of 58 to 74 stone, meaning that you can rely on them.
 They are used by families to keep toddlers and young children safe, in care homes and hospitals to keep vulnerable adults safe, by hotels to keep guests safe and by businesses to keep employees safe.

 Can the window ever be fully opened?

-Businesses and public buildings have specific Health and Safety regulations relating to window safety and these direct the type of window safety locks that should be used.
+Businesses and public buildings have specific Health and Safety regulations relating to window safety and these direct the type of window safety devices that should be used.
 For example, in public buildings caring for vulnerable people the window locks have to be operated by a special tool or key and the tool or key has to be securely held.

 The most secure window safety lock is the Jackloc Titan.
 The Titan can’t be disengaged without the use of a key.
 It’s tested to withstand a force of 4,800 newtons, or the equivalent of five adult males, which exceeds all standard requirements by nearly 10 times.
 It has been awarded Sold Secure status by the Master Locksmiths Association, making it the first, and only, window restrictor to achieve this accolade.